 When using SSL, each component of the application that acts as a server must be able to prove its identity.
 On first contact with another component, a server must be able to supply its certificate and encrypt messages with its private key.
-In this example, there are two servers: the bank server and the Orbix daemon.
+In this example, there are two servers: the grid server and the Orbix daemon.

-With SSL, the application runs as shown in Figure 2.2 on page 26:
+With SSL, the application runs as shown in Figure 3 on page 9:

-- 1. The client gets a reference to the grid object.
-Implicitly, the client contacts the Orbix daemon, which launches the server. - The Orbix daemon supplies its certificate to the client.
-The client uses this certificate to check the identity of the daemon. - 2.
-The client calls an operation on the grid object.
-The server processes this call. - The server supplies its certificate to the client.
-The client uses this certificate to check the identity of the server. - 3.
-The client calls further operations on the grid object over a secure connection.
+- 1 The client gets a reference to the grid object.
+Implicitly, the client contacts the Orbix daemon, which launches the server. - 2 The Orbix daemon supplies its certificate to the client.
+The client uses this certificate to check the identity of the daemon. - 3 The client calls an operation on the grid object.
+The server processes this call. - 4 The server supplies its certificate to the client.
+The client uses this certificate to check the identity of the server. - 5 The client calls further operations on the grid object over a secure connection.